Best HYSAs 2026: 11 Banks at 3%–5% APY (Verified May 8)

 Which bank has the highest savings rate?

-As of April 2026, UFB Direct has the highest rate at 5.01% APY.
+As of May 2026, UFB Direct's Portfolio Savings is among the top tier at up to 4.01% APY (verified Apr 2026).
 However, HYSA rates change weekly as banks respond to Federal Reserve policy.
 Rates typically fluctuate 0.05-0.15% monthly.
 Always verify current rates on the bank's website before opening an account.

 Should I choose APY or bank features?